Shreyas-P3HTe/ViPSA/README.md

 ## Usage

-1. **GUI**: Run the `GUI.py` script to launch the graphical user interface for controlling the stages, camera, and lights.
+1. **GUI**: Run the `Listmaker2.py` script to launch the graphical user interface for making voltage lists, visualize and save them.
 2. **Vision Processing**: Use the functions in `Vision.py` for capturing images and overlaying data.
 3. **Stage Control**: Utilize the classes in `Viewfinder3.py` and `Openflexture.py` to manage the connection and control of Arduino and Zaber stages.
 4. **Data Handling**: Use `Datahandling.py` for saving, plotting, and processing IV sweep and pulse measurement data.
-5. **Adaptive Testing**: Run the `Adaptive_t.py` script for adaptive testing using the ViPSA methods.
+5. **Writing scripts** : Combine various components from `Source_Measure_Unit.py` & `Datahandling.py` for constructing complex testing protocols with plotting.

 ## Contributing